Retire in Porto

 D7 Passive Income Visa

-Requirements: Proof of passive income (pension, investments, Social Security, rental income), €11,040 bank balance (12x minimum wage), clean criminal record, health insurance, and accommodation in Portugal.
+Proof of passive income (pension, investments, Social Security, rental income), €11,040 bank balance (12x minimum wage), clean criminal record, health insurance, and accommodation in Portugal.

 Frequently Asked Questions